 Most of us are familiar with dog sledding, the sport where a dog or team of dogs pulls a person on a sled.
 Skijoring is similar, except the person is on cross-country skis.
 If you have a dog with some pent-up winter energy, bring it to Three Rivers Parks for fun winter exercise where we have designated trails for skijoring and dog sledding.
 Please note the following caveats:

-Detailed information on designated dog sledding and skijoring trails is available on the winter map for each park page.
+Detailed information on dog sledding and skijoring trails is available on the winter map for each park page.

 Where to find it